stoeps13/hclds-keycloak/docs/integration/ds-integration/cnx-integration.md

 # Setting up OIDC for HCL Connections (CNX)

+Special thanks to the Three Thirds Teams (Wannes, Urs and Marcus) finding out the tiny tweaks to make it running.

 ## Configuring OIDC Authentication for CNX

 The following steps will configure your HCL Connections (CNX) installation to leverage OIDC based authentication with an OIDC compatible IdP, such as Keycloak.
 This means that CNX will be turned into an RP towards your IdP and leverage and trust it for authentication assertions.